-- (a) APPLICATION AND INTERPRETATION.-In this section: - (1) TARIFF CLASSIFICATION.-The basis for any tariff classification is the HTS. - (2) Reference to a chapter, heading, or subheading, such reference shall be a reference to a chapter, heading, or subheading of the HTS. - (3) COST OR VALUE.-Any cost or value referred to in this section shall be recorded and maintained in accordance with the generally accepted accounting principles applicable in the territory of the country in which the good is produced (whether Peru or the United States). - (b) Originating Goods.-For purposes of this Act and for purposes of implementing the preferential tariff treatment provided for under the Agreement, except as otherwise provided in this section, a good is an originating good if- - (1) the good is a good wholly obtained or produced entirely in the territory of Peru, the United States, or both; - (2) the good- - (A) is produced entirely in the territory of Peru, the United States, or both, and- - (i) each of the nonoriginating materials used in the production of the good undergoes an applicable change in tariff classification specified in Annex 3-A or Annex 4.1 of the Agreement; or
+- (a) APPLICATION AND INTERPRETATION.-In this section: - (1) TARIFF CLASSIFICATION.-The basis for any tariff classification is the HTS. - (2) Reference to hts.-Whenever in this section there is a reference to a chapter, heading, or subheading, such reference shall be a reference to a chapter, heading, or subheading of the HTS. - (3) Cost or value.-Any cost or value referred to in this section shall be recorded and maintained in accordance with the generally accepted accounting principles applicable in the territory of the country in which the good is produced (whether Colombia or the United States). - (b) Originating Goods.-For purposes of this Act and for purposes of implementing the preferential tariff treatment provided for under the Agreement, except as otherwise provided in this section, a good is an originating good if- - (1) the good is a good wholly obtained or produced entirely in the territory of Colombia, the United States, or both;